1. The virtual appliance

 Important: The Checkmk virt1 comes with an E1000 type network interface, an emulation of the 1 GB network adapter Intel 82545EM Gigabit Ethernet NIC, for which drivers are usually already available.
 For better performance on an ESXi server you should replace this card with a card of the VMXNET 3 type, a completely virtualized 10 GB interface.
 To do this, change the setting under virt1 > Edit > Network Adapter 1 > Adapter Type:

 You will now have completed the VMware ESXi-specific steps.
+Your appliance is now ready to start and you can begin with its basic configuration.

-5. Installation under Proxmox
+5. Installation in Hyper-V

 5.1.
 Prerequisites